damir-manapov/hands-on-ibm-mq/README.md

 Research playground for experimenting with IBM MQ queues (Docker image `ibmcom/mq:9.2.4.0-r1-amd64`).
 IBM no longer publishes images newer than 9.2.4 on Docker Hub; use the IBM Container Registry for newer builds if required.

-I can't check it for nod because i can't get IBM MQ Redistributable Client.
+I can't check it for now because i can't get IBM MQ Redistributable Client.

 ### Prerequisites